Concerned about radicalisation

 What is Channel?

 Channel forms a key part of Prevent.
-The process adopts a multi-agency approach to identify and provide support to individuals who are at risk of being drawn into terrorism.
+It works to identify and support individuals at risk of radicalisation.